lettercms/lettercms/.github/CONTRIBUTING.md

   - If you are resolving a special issue, add `(fix #xxxx[,#xxxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `update entities encoding/decoding (fix #3899)`.
   - Provide a detailed description of the bug in the PR.
 Live demo preferred.
   - Add appropriate test coverage if applicable.

+- Every Pull Request automatically create a preview deployment and the deployment link will be linked on PR comments.
+This is handled by Vercel

 ## Development Setup